freeCodeCamp/freeCodeCamp/guide/english/computer-science/databases/relational-databases/index.md

 ---

-As a database is a way to store data, relational-databases are a model for how the data is being stored.
+A database is a way to store data and relational-databases are a model for how the data is being stored.
 The data is organized into tables, also known as relations.
 The tables contain a record for each instance of the data, known as records or tuples.
 Unique identifiers identify each record to describe it across the database.

 ## Tables